panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 import module from 'file:///usr/opt/module.js';
 ```

-Note the presence of `file://` prefix in the absolute specifiers.
+Note the presence of the `file://` prefix in the absolute specifiers.

 ## 3. ECMAScript modules and Node.js environment